AdamSobieski/Argumentation/Documents/Patches.md

 ## Events, Actions, Causality, and Narrative

-Some knowledge-graph patches can be described as being or representing [events](https://plato.stanford.edu/entries/events/) which changed, modified, or updated a model of a world.
+It is generally useful to be able to represent reified changes or differences between models or representations of a world, e.g., knowledge graphs.

-Some computational models of narrative, for instance, include, but are not limited to, dynamic character networks.
-Some plot events of stories, in these approaches, can be described as causing changes to graph-based representations of the properties of or relationships between stories' characters.
+Some knowledge-graph patches can be described as being or representing [events](https://plato.stanford.edu/entries/events/) or actions which changed, modified, or updated a model or representation of a world.
+Actions are things that agents do in particular situations; actions can be contrasted with events which merely happen; actions are typically performed for purposes and guided by intentions.

-[Reified](https://en.wikipedia.org/wiki/Reification_(knowledge_representation)) events can be elements of discussions, including [causal](https://en.wikipedia.org/wiki/Causality) discussions.
+[Reified](https://en.wikipedia.org/wiki/Reification_(knowledge_representation)) events or actions can be elements of discussions, including [causal](https://en.wikipedia.org/wiki/Causality) discussions.
 Here, causality refers to the influence by which one event, process, state, or object (a cause) contributes to the production of another event, process, state, or object (an effect).

-Meanwhile, in philosophy, actions are things that agents do in particular situations.
-Actions can be contrasted with events which merely happen; actions are typically performed for purposes and guided by intentions.
+Some computational models of narrative, for instance, include, but are not limited to, dynamic character networks.
+Some plot events or actions in stories, in these approaches, can be described as causing changes to graph-based representations of the properties of or relationships between these stories' characters.

 ## Multipart MIME Examples